Famous Graphic Designers of 2021

 If you are constantly on the go and want to learn graphic design during those “lost” hours such as your daily commute, then you can check out some of the creative podcasts on this list

 Make no mistake though, just because it’s easy to embark on a career in graphic design, it doesn’t mean it’s easy to master it.
 To become a famous graphic designer will likely take years of hard work.

 But don’t worry you can get plenty of inspiration from the famous graphic designers that we list in this post.

 Graphic Designers of the 20th Century

 Graphic design as a profession really grew in the 20th century.
 (Think Mad Men and Cigarette Advertisements)

-We couldn’t create a list of the most famous graphic designers of 2019 without paying homage to some of the famous graphic designers of all time!
-Those pioneers who blazed a trail for those today.
+We couldn’t create a list of the most famous graphic designers of 2021 without paying homage to some of the famous graphic designers of all time!
+Those pioneers blazed a trail for those today.

 The graphic designers who inspired the current crop to pursue careers in the field.

-To be honest, this list of famous 20th century graphic designers could have went on forever.
-It was probably worthy of being a whole other post in itself, so I’ve kept it short and sweet to give you enough inspiration before you get to the 2019 list.
+To be honest, this list of famous 20th-century graphic designers could have gone on forever.
+It was probably worthy of being a whole other post in itself, so I’ve kept it short and sweet to give you enough inspiration before you get to the 2021 list.